Pushkar0997/gitdemo1/README.md

 # gitdemo1

-this is for learning about git
+this is for learning about git and github